-- 1. Click Power in the Settings charm, and then click Shut down and ensure that the Power indicator is off - 2.
-Remove the AC adaptor and all cables and peripherals connected to the computer. - 3.
-Locate the SIM card slot.
+- 1. Click Start -> ( ) (Power) and then click Shut down and ensure that the Power indicator is off. - Remove the AC adaptor and all cables and peripherals connected to the computer. - 3.
+Close the display panel. - 4.
+Turn the computer upside down and remove the battery pack. - Locate the SIM card slot.

-4. To pop the SIM card tray partially open, insert a slender object (about 10mm, diameter 0.8mm), such as a straightened paper clip, into the eject hole.
+6. To pop the SIM card tray partially open, insert a slender object (about 10mm, diameter 0.8mm), such as a straightened paper clip, into the eject hole.
 Gently pull to open the SIM card tray.